JieunKwon/React_create_theFirstApp/README.md

  6. src/index.js

-       the JavaScript entry point
+       the JavaScript entry point and import React and ReactDom

+       And import other component to rend

+         import React from 'react';
+         import ReactDOM from 'react-dom';
+         import App from './App';

  7. src/App.js

-       the react page and index.js can rend App
+       the react page using ES6

  8. package.json